 Mr Croker was first appointed to the Panel in October 2018.
 He holds a Diploma of Government Investigations among other certificates.
 Mr Croker has been an Inspector for the RSPCA NSW since 2001 and Team Leader of the Southern Region since 2005.
 He has also been a Category C (animal welfare) Animal Ethics Committee member on multiple committees since the early 2000's.
-Mr Croker was reappointed to the Panel October 2021.
+Mr Croker resigned from the Panel 13 March 2024.